 The good thing about such private tours is that you can tell your driver to stop wherever and whenever you want, and it took a great deal of self-control not to stop every two minutes because the desert scenery just seemed to get more and more stunning after every turn of the road.

 OK, I am not too sure what we were driving on actually suits the definition of a road.
-“Some tyre tracks on the sand” would be a more appropriate description.
+“Some tire tracks on the sand” would be a more appropriate description.
 We were in the middle of nowhere.

 As a matter of fact, Cañon de Los Perdidos doesn’t exactly mean “Lost Canyon”, but rather “Canyon of the Lost [People]”.

 In June 2011, the Touristic Commission of Ocucaje (the main town in the area) set up a little expedition to get to the canyon.
-They invited a few people to join, including a scientist and a local journalist, and the group was split in two cars.
+They invited a few people to join, including a scientist and a local journalist, and the group was split into two cars.

 If the first car reached the canyon without trouble, the second car got completely lost in the desert and never made it to the canyon!
-This inspired the journalist to call this canyon Cañon de Los Perdidos in next day’s issue of the local newspaper.
+This inspired the journalist to call this canyon Cañon de Los Perdidos in the next day’s issue of the local newspaper.
 The canyon’s official name was born!

-Luckily enough, our driver perfectly knew which way to go, when to turn, in the middle of the desert, without the help of any GPS.
+Luckily enough, our driver perfectly knew which way to go, and when to turn, in the middle of the desert, without the help of any GPS.
 He knew the road by heart.
 We would not be the Perdidos on that day.

 Total Immersion In The Desert